-Capture the Flag can be easily adapted for individuals who have a physical disability so you can keep everyone involved in your next game, regardless of their mobility.
-One variation to try is called “The Wizard.”
+Capture the Flag is easily adapted for individuals who have physical disabilities.
+Keep everyone involved in your next game, regardless of their mobility.
+Try “The Wizard” as a variation.
 This is perfect if you have a player who wants to play but may not be able to.
 A wizard is selected who is unbiased on which team wins.
 The Wizard has the power to yell “FREEZE” at any time which will make all players freeze in place.
-The wizard can then move players anywhere on the field for one minute before yelling “UNFREEZE” continuing the game.
+The wizard can then move players anywhere on the field for one minute before yelling “UNFREEZE” and continuing the game.

 Another fun Capture the Flag variation is for players of all levels and abilities, including those in wheelchairs.
 You just need an open, flat space like a school gym or empty parking lot where the wheelchairs can be mobile.
 Set up cones around the playing field with small balls placed on top of them.
 Then, divide into two teams and give each team a kickball to pass.
 One team maneuvers around and throws their kickball to knock the small balls off of the cones, “capturing the flag,” without getting hit by a defensive team ball.
 Meanwhile, the defending team uses their kickball to try and hit the opposing team and defend the treasure.
-Each time someone from the capturing team is hit with a playground ball, one small ball must be replaced on a cone.
-When all small balls are knocked off the cones, the capturing team has won the game.
+One small ball must be replaced on a cone each time someone from the capturing team is hit with a playground ball.
+When all small balls are knocked off the cones, the capturing team wins the game.

-For a truly raucous game of Capture the Flag, consider adding paintball guns!
+Combine Capture the Flag with other games to create epic variations!
+For a truly raucous game of Capture the Flag, consider adding paintball guns.
 By mixing the modern flair of paintball with the traditional fun of CTF, you can create an epic gamer concoction players are sure to never forget.
 This variation is great for teens and adults.
-The game is played the same way as if you were tagging the players except now you can get tagged by a paintball gun.
-Get hit by one paintball, and you go to jail.
+The game is played the same way except now you can get tagged by a paintball gun instead of players.
+You go to jail when you get hit by one paintball.
 Get hit by two paintballs, and you are out of the game.
-Players are required to wear protective gear just like when playing regular paintball.
+Players are required to wear protective gear just like in regular paintball.

 Another recent twist on Capture the Flag is a cyber version that actually started as a training game for security officials.
-The premise is quite similar to the real game capture the flag, but with an entirely cyber application.
-For this field training exercise, two cyber security teams set up “flags” – which can be files, folders, images, etc. – hidden within their computers.
+The premise is quite similar to the original game but with an entirely cyber application.
+Two cyber security teams set up “flags” – which can be files, folders, images, etc. – hidden within their computers.
 Then both teams come together, and they must hack into the other side’s system to collect all of the flags.
-What makes this difficult is that at the same time they must defend their network from getting hacked by the other side.
+At the same time, they must defend their network from getting hacked by the other side.